dtedt/dtedt.github.io/games.md

-For commercially available games, see [Outpost4](http://www.outpost4.net).
+For commercially-available games, see [Outpost4](http://www.outpost4.net).

 Here are some demonstrations of my works-in-progress.